 Gluten-Free Flour Blends

 There are several options for a gluten-free flour for baking.
 My custom blend of sorghum, millet and brown rice flours.
 Some of the depth of flavor in this cake comes from the variety of gluten-free flours I use.
 I know it’s a little more of a hassle to have a bunch of different flours lying around but I think it’s worth it.
 And us strictly gluten-free people really need to branch out beyond the regular rice flour blend.
-Vitacost.com has an excellent selection of CERTIFIED gluten-free flours at great prices and has all the flours I use in my blend.
+Vitacost.com has an excellent selection of affordable, CERTIFIED gluten-free flours and has all the flours I use in my blend.

 Here is my special flour blend that I love for this cake recipe and many more of my gluten-free recipes: